 NEW PRINCIPALS NAMED TO T.C.
 SATELLITE CAMPUS AND FRANCIS C. HAMMOND CAMPUS

-Alexandria Va. — Alexandria City Public Schools (ACPS) Superintendent Morton Sherman is pleased to announce the appointment of three new principals for the 2012–13 school year.
+Alexandria Va. — Alexandria City Public Schools (ACPS) Superintendent Morton Sherman is pleased to announce the appointment of three new principals for the 2012-13 school year.
 Dr. James Wilson will lead the new T.C.
-Satellite Campus, and two new principals, Benjamin Costa and Andrea Sparks-Brown, will join the Francis C. Hammond Middle School Campus administration.
+Satellite Campus.
+Two new principals, Benjamin Costa and Andrea Sparks-Brown, will join the Francis C. Hammond Middle School Campus administration.

-James Wilson, a veteran principal, began his career as assistant principal and later served as principal at Francis C. Hammond (Jr. High School).
+Veteran Principal James Wilson began his career in Alexandria as a middle school teacher at Parker-Gray High School.
 Dr. Wilson also served as an executive associate principal at T.C.
-Williams High School (1988–1993) and led schools in Baltimore City and District of Columbia Public Schools.
+Williams High School from 1988 to 1993 and led schools in Baltimore City and District of Columbia Public Schools.
 He also has taught secondary and post-secondary education classes.
 For three year, he served as an adjunct professor for Old Dominion University's Virginia Center for Career Transition.

 Benjamin Costa has been selected to lead Francis C. Hammond 1 Middle School.
 Costa most recently served as the assistant principal of Westland Middle School in Bethesda, Md.
 He began his career as an English teacher in 1995 and, since that time, has served the Montgomery County Public Schools division as a dean of students, an alternative education site coordinator and a student support/family counselor.

-Costa brings to the Hammond Campus a background in improving pedagogical practices in the classroom, facilitating partnership programs and collaborating with community stakeholders and coordinating and implementing middle school honors English programs.
+Costa brings to Hammond 1 a background in improving pedagogical practices in the classroom, facilitating partnership programs and collaboration with community stakeholders and coordinating and implementing middle school honors English programs.
 Costa is familiar with working with diverse populations and has created race- and equity-focused professional development programs, resulting in improved performance of black and Hispanic students as measured by course grades, achievement on state tests and decreases in suspensions.

-Costa holds a Master of Arts degree in Education Administration from Bowie State University in Bowie, Md. and a Bachelor of Arts degree in English from Merrimack College in North Andover, Mass.
+Costa holds a Master of Arts in Education Administration from Bowie State University in Bowie, Md., and a Bachelor of Arts in English from Merrimack College in North Andover, Mass.